skeeto/memdig/README.md

 ## Supported Platforms

-Since it's the largest platform for gaming, only Windows is currently supported.
-However, the platform API is fully abstracted, so support for additional platforms could easily be added.
+Currently Windows and Linux are supported.
+The platform API is fully abstracted, so support for additional platforms could be easily added.

 ## Future Plans